williamfox4/williamfox4/README.md

 ### Hi there 👋
  - 😄 I'm @williamfox4

-- 🏴󠁧󠁢󠁷󠁬󠁳󠁿 I'm a front-end developer from North Wales, UK.
+- 🏴󠁧󠁢󠁷󠁬󠁳󠁿 I'm a developer from North Wales, UK.
 - 📫 You can contact me [here](mailto:hello@williamfox.net), you can also find me on [StackOverflow](https://stackoverflow.com/users/2394259/wf4)
 - 💻 I enjoy working with HTML, CSS & JavaScript (Expert - 92nd percentile on Pluralsight), as well as Illustration & 3d modeling.
+- 🧑‍💻 For the past few years I have been working full-stack, using C#, EF Core & Vue.js.
 <!--
 - 🥋 Currently 4th Kup in ITF Taekwondo, since 2020.